autarch/blog.urth.org/content/posts/2022-07-02-what-s-the-right-way-to-merge-a-pull-request.md

 /u/nik9000](https://www.reddit.com/r/programming/comments/vq1p3x/comment/ien5oaw/?utm_source=share&utm_medium=web2x&context=3)
 pointed me at what I think is the best solution.**

-GitHub has recently added a feature where the PR submitter can allow me to push directly to their fork.
+GitHub has a feature where the PR submitter can allow me to push directly to their fork.
 This means I can effectively edit their PR directly by checking it out and force pushing back to _their_ fork of the repo!
+Apparently this has existed for a while but I didn't notice it.

 Thanks again to [/u/nik9000](https://www.reddit.com/user/nik9000/) for pointing this out.